Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Robust Formulations

 where $\nu$ is the Student's t degree of freedom.

-A general version of~\eqref{BPDN} was proposed in~\cite{AravkinBurkeFriedlander:2012}, allowing different penalty funtionals $\rho$.
-The root-finding procedure of~\cite{BergFriedlander:2008} was extended in~\cite{AravkinBurkeFriedlander:2012} to this more general context, and used for root finding for both convex and noncovex $\rho$ (e.g. as in~\eqref{StudentForm}).
+A general version of~\eqref{BPDN} was proposed in~\cite{AravkinBurkeFriedlander:2013}, allowing different penalty funtionals $\rho$.
+The root-finding procedure of~\cite{BergFriedlander:2008} was extended in~\cite{AravkinBurkeFriedlander:2013} to this more general context, and used for root finding for both convex and noncovex $\rho$ (e.g. as in~\eqref{StudentForm}).

-The use of alternative penalties as constraints in~\eqref{BPDN} does not follow directly from considering statistical models of the form~\eqref{statModel}.
+The~\eqref{BPDN} formulation for any $\rho$ do not arise directly from a maximum likelihood estimator of~\eqref{statModel}, because they appear in the constraint.
 However, we can think about penalties $\rho$ as {\it agents} who, given an error budget $\eta$, distribute it between elements of the residual.
 The strategy that each agent $\rho$ will use to accomplish this task can be deduced from tail features evident in Figure~\ref{GLT-KF}.
 Specifically, the cost of a large residual is prohibitively expensive for the least squares penalty, since its {\it cost} is commensurate with that of a very large number of small residuals.
 For example, $(10\alpha)^2 = 100 \alpha^2$; so a residual of size $10\alpha$ is worth as much as 100 residuals of size $\alpha$ to the least squares penalty.
 Therefore, a least squares penalty will never assign a single residual a relatively large value, since this would quickly use up the entire error budget.
 In contrast, $|10\alpha| = 10|\alpha|$, so a residual of size $10\alpha$ is worth only 10 residuals of size $\alpha$ when the $1$-norm penalty is used.
 This penalty is likely to grant a few relatively large errors to certain residuals, if this resulted in a better fit.
-For the penalty in~\eqref{StudentForm}, it is easy to see that the cost of a residual of size $10\alpha$ can be worth fewer than $10$ residuals of size $\alpha$, and specific computations depend on $\nu$ and actual size of $\alpha$.
-A nonconvex penalty $\rho$, e.g. the one in~\eqref{StudentForm}, would happily let outliers have large residuals, as long as the majority of the remaining residuals could stay very small.
+For the penalty in~\eqref{StudentForm}, it is easy to see that the cost of a residual of size $10\alpha$ can be worth fewer than $10$ residuals of size $\alpha$, and specific computations depend on $\nu$ and actual size of $\alpha$. \black{A nonconvex penalty $\rho$, e.g. the one in~\eqref{StudentForm}, allows large residuals, as long as the majority of the remaining residuals are fit well. }